aj-stein-nist/oscal-2023-workshop/docs/pt1_howto.md

 > A component definition describes the implementation of controls in a component or a set of components (technical or procedural) grouped as a capability.

-*⚠️ NOTE: the component definition model is currently a Work-in-Progress*
+*⚠️ NOTE: enhancements to the CDEF model are slated for future work*

 ---